 Crozier joined Veritas on Jan.
 3 and will oversee all medical services offered at the organization’s adult hospital in Durham, which opened last October.

 After earning a doctor of medicine degree from Duke University Medical School and a doctorate of psychology from Duke University, Crozier served as a medical instructor in the Department of Psychiatry and Behavioral Sciences at the Duke University School of Medicine.
-He then worked as a clinical assistant professor in the Department of Psychiatry at the University Of North Carolina School Of Medicine.
+He then worked as a center assistant professor in the Department of Psychiatry at the University Of North Carolina School Of Medicine.

 During his time at UNC, Crozier served as the medical director of the UNC Center of Excellence for Eating Disorders and was an attending psychiatrist on the inpatient eating disorders unit, the partial hospitalization program, and the outpatient eating disorders clinic.